Obtaining a Certificate of Compliance in Florida

 Annual Reports

 For-profit corporations, LLCs, limited partnerships, and liability limited partnerships are required to file annual reports.
 The DOS website provides instructions on how to file an annual report.
-If you’d prefer to focus on running your business, ZenBusiness can easily and accurately file your annual report for you.
+If you’d prefer to focus on running your business, ZenBusiness can easily and accurately file your Florida annual report for you.

 Go to Florida’s business website to request a Certificate of Status